Howard County Native Bruce Zimmermann Eyes Opportunity To Make O's Roster

 Bruce Zimmermann, of Ellicott City, played high school ball at Loyola Blakefield and college at Towson University.

+Zimmermann expects to start this coming season with the O’s minor league team in Norfolk, one step away from the Big Leagues; having pitched most of last season close to home in Bowie.

+“A lot of minor league ballplayers don’t get to play anywhere near their hometown for their entire career whereas I was able to come here and play there for a year, so I got a lot of time back home playing in front of family and friends,” Zimmermann said.
+“Every moment of that I didn’t take for granted and appreciated the people that did come to see us.”

-He was drafted by the Atlanta Braves, but traded to the O’s a couple of seasons ago.
+Zimmermann was drafted by the Atlanta Braves but traded to the O’s a couple of seasons ago.

 “It’s been an amazing experience so far,” Zimmermann said.
 “Having a great time getting to meet all the guys in the clubhouse.
 All the coaches that I didn’t get to meet last year.
 It’s been going really well so far.”